 Five (5) points per year for up to three (3) years of satisfactory Scrum Master experience.
 To receive DS points for this requirement, the following conditions must be met:

-The public sector system must be for a state, county or city government with a population greater than 1,000,000 people.
+The public sector system must be for a federal, state, county or city government with a population greater than 1,000,000 people.